Basic Potato Latkes

 - Use a spoon to shape the latke mixture into circles and flatten the mixture to no thicker than ¼ inch.

 - Make sure to keep each latke separate so air can circulate around them.

-- Cook in the air fryer 8 minutes.
+- Cook in the air fryer for 8 minutes.
 Use a spatula to flip each and cook an additional 5 minutes.